pafable/eks-cluster/readme.md

 ```

 ## Connecting to the cluster
-Use `aws` command to update kubeconfig
+Use `aws` command to update kubeconfig.
 ```shell
 aws eks \
   --region <AWS REGION> \